ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ### Advertiser Interaction

-Advertisers play a crucial role in this ecosystem.
+By making advertisers ActivityPub actors, they can utilize the existing ActivityPub infrastructure for creating, distributing, and tracking ads.
 This section outlines how advertisers can create, target, and track ads within the ActivityPub framework.

 #### Ad Creation and Targeting
 ##### Ad Creation Methods: Advertisers have the flexibility to create ads using various methods.
 They can utilize a client that supports ad creation or employ a standalone tool that sends ActivityPub activities.
 Given the decentralized nature of the system, anyone can develop a tool for this purpose.